-(Appointed by Ulster County Association of Town Supervisors) Town of Denning Supervisor Town of Gardiner Supervisor Town of Hardenburgh Supervisor Town of Marbletown Supervisor Town of Olive Supervisor Town of Rochester Supervisor Town of Shandaken Supervisor Current Voting Representative through June 4, 2021
+(Appointed by Ulster County Association of Town Supervisors) Town of Denning Supervisor Town of Gardiner Supervisor Town of Hardenburgh Supervisor Town of Marbletown Supervisor Town of Olive Supervisor Town of Rochester Supervisor Town of Shandaken Supervisor Current Voting Representative projects and programs, makes recommendations to the Policy Committee for consideration, and monitors the activities of staff.
+3

-NON-VOTING ADVISORY MEMBERS
+NON-VOTING ADVISORY MEMBERS Federal Highway Administration Federal Transit Administration Federal Railroad Administration

-Federal Highway Administration Federal Transit Administration Federal Railroad Administration NYS Bridge Authority addition, UCTC is supported by Non-Voting Agency Advisory Members to assist with the planning process and help guide the Technical and Policy Committees with decision-making and policy formulation.
+UCTC also has a joint cooperative transportation planning agreement with the public transit operator in its jurisdiction.
+In addition, UCTC is supported by Non-Voting Agency Advisory Members to assist with the planning process and help guide the Technical and Policy Committees with decision-making and policy formulation.